sankhaMukherjee/sankhaMukherjee.github.io/_posts/2017-09-01-What the Radio taught me about Deep Learning.md

 ## 4. Conclusion

 Activated neurons $\approx$ logistic-regression with higher-order features, only better.
 The result of activations in neural networks is simply to generate a set of highly nonlinear combinations of parameters.
-If we indeed think of the neural network as a nonlinear form of the regressor/classifier, all mathematics developed for the linear regressor (with added nonlinear coefficients) can be immediately carried forward to the neural network.
+If we indeed think of the neural network as a nonlinear form of the regressor/classifier, all mathematics developed for the linear regressor (with added nonlinear features) can be immediately carried forward to the neural network.

 > Activated neurons $\approx$ logistic-regression with higher-order features, only better.